 All the answers you need to help maximise buy-to-let profits

-When you’re investing in property, you’ll need to consider stamp duty, though your stamp duty liability on off-plan property investment only becomes payable when you complete – which could be a couple of years away.
-In some cases, the developer may wrap the stamp duty in the price of your off-plan investment.
+When you’re investing in property, you’ll need to consider stamp duty, though your liability on off-plan property investment only becomes payable when you complete – which could be a couple of years away.
+In some cases, the developer may wrap the price of your off-plan investment.

 As an investor, some of the stamp duty rules are a little different to those when you buy your own home.
 Here are eight questions to simplify the conundrum of stamp duty on an investment property in the UK.